 The distinction between business litigation vs. commercial litigation is in the labeling.
 Commercial litigation covers lawsuits based on commercial activity, like buying, selling, financing, or transporting goods and services.
 These issues are regulated by the Uniform Commercial Code (UCC).
 Business litigation, however, refers to matters involving business administration, such as mergers, acquisitions, workplace safety, employment regulations, shareholder rights, licensing, and environmental laws.

 In general, both commercial litigation and business litigation primarily deal with civil law disputes, where the remedies involve financial compensation and policy changes rather than prison time.
 Both types of litigation involve at least one business and tend to be more complex and more expensive than other forms of civil litigation.
 They may also represent conflicts between two or more companies or a business and many individuals.
-In general, the conflict between a business entity and many individuals becomes the basis of a mass tort.

 What is Commercial Litigation?